Nee Thodu Kavali

 Nee Thodu Kavali (నీ తోడు కావాలి) is a 2002 Indian Telugu romantic drama written, directed and produced by Bhimaneni Srinivasa Rao under Sampada Creation.
 Deepak, Charmi (in her film debut) and Rimi Sen played the lead roles.
-The film is inspired by Return to Me (2000), and it was a box office failure.
+The film, which was a box office failure, is inspired by Return to Me (2000).

 Production

-This film is Bhimaneni Srinivasa Rao's only film that was not remade from an Indian film but was a remake of a Hollywood film.
+This is Bhimaneni Srinivasa Rao's only film that was not remade from an Indian film but was a remake of a Hollywood film.
 While in Mumbai, Charmi was spotted and she subsequently made her film debut at the age of 13.
 The film crew wanted to shoot songs in New Zealand, but her visa was rejected due to her age.
 Rimi Sen made her Telugu debut through this film.

 Soundtrack

 The songs are composed by Valisha Baabji and Sandeep.